hardik-143/quickToast/docs/data-api.md

-# 💥 Declarative Actions (Data-API) :id=declarative-actions-data-api
+# 💥 Declarative Actions (Data-API) :id=intro

-**🔌 Wire Up Your Toasts Without Writing a Single Line of JavaScript!** Transform your HTML content into interactive powerhouses using simple data attributes.
+**Wire Up Your Toasts Without Writing a Single Line of JavaScript!** Transform your HTML content into interactive powerhouses using simple data attributes.
 Watch as your toasts become self-aware and handle their own destiny with just a few magical attributes! ✨

-## 🎯 Available Attributes :id=available-attributes
+## Available Attributes

 - `data-dismiss-self="true"` - **Self-Destruct Button**: Makes any element close its own toast when clicked
 - `data-confirm-click="true"` - **Action Trigger**: Makes any element act like the confirm button